Drinking straw: Mass production

-One of the first mass-produced twisted straw was Sip-N-See invented by Milton Dinhofer who later came up with the idea and designs for the chimp in the iconic game, Barrel of Monkeys.
+One of the first mass-produced twisted straw was Sip-N-See invented by Milton Dinhofer.
 Dinhofer originally patented his straw in the shape of a scissor with two loops on top, but Macy's would not carry the straw unless it had a character on it.
 They suggested Dinhofer make three straws (eventually patented in 1950): a cowboy, a clown and an animal for which he made an elephant.
-Each of his characters was attached to a looping soft polyethylene straw, and users were to sip from another detachable, small, straight, straw of acetate.
+Each of his characters was attached to a looping soft polyethylene straw.
 Rexor Corp. copyrighted the straw the same year, but Macy's decided not to carry them.
-Dinhofer was told the selling price was too low.
-Dinhofer then turned to Woolworth and convinced the chain to let him deliver some to several of their stores near his home.
-After one weekend of sales, Woolworth's placed an order for all of its stores and Sip-N-See went national.
+Dinhofer first marketed the straws with Woolworths.
 The straws were sold in individual boxes, and more characters were eventually added.
 Other buyers began to carry it, too, and it was marketed as an "action drinking toy."
-Sip-N-See went on to sell approximately six million units, and, a decade later, the s-shape of the arms on the cowboy straw would inspire Dinhofer's monkey design for Barrel of Monkeys.
+Sip-N-See went on to sell approximately six million units.

 Types

 Drinking straws come in many variations and are manufactured using a variety of materials.